ccls/sequencing/README.md

 	update_blastdb.pl --decompress nt
 	update_blastdb.pl --decompress nr

+  ( --decompress seems to no longer be a valid option. )

 This will download them to whereever you are so make sure you have ~50GB of space!